 The Planning Portal

-The easiest way to find out if you need planning permission is through the Government's Planning Portal.
+Find out if you need planning permission through the Government's Planning Portal.
 This has:

 - common examples of building projects